dpck/depack/documentary/0-CLI/2-package/2-gotchas.md

 </tr>
 </table>

+Because _Babel_ sets the `default` property on the `export` property (along with the `_esModule` flag so that other Babel-compiled packages can import it after the run-time evaluation from `_interopRequire`).
+What is actually happening now, is that to access the default export, we need to say `default.default`, and all named exports, `default.default.named`.

-_Script to compile with GCC which follows the single default export rule:_
+_Script to compile Babel-compatible modules with GCC is now:_

 %EXAMPLE: example/babel%

 _Command:_

-%!FORKERR src/bin/depack example/babel -c -a -p%
+%FORKERR src/bin/depack example/babel -c -a -p --process_common_js_modules%
-%!FORK-js src/bin/depack example/babel -c -a -p%
+%FORK-js src/bin/depack example/babel -c -a -p --process_common_js_modules%

 _Trying to execute the output:_

-%!FORKERR-js example/babel-output%
+%FORK-js example/babel-output%

 %~%